Vpadia717/Battle-Space/README.md

 Reference Images : <br>
 	<br>![alt text](assets/images/game_preview.png)

-This is the README file for Battle-Space repository[^note].
+This is the README file for Battle-Space repository.

+Here's a sentence with a footnote. [^1]

 [^1]: By : Vivek Padia.